williamvds/uni/aim/lectures.md

 > Global optimisation: finding the absolute best set of admissible conditions
 > to achieve your objective, formulated in mathematical terms

-- The fundamental problem of optimisation: arrive at the __best__ possible decision/solution in any given set of circumstances
+- Aims to find the __best__ possible decision/solution in any given set of circumstances
-- Though in most cases, __best__ is unattainable
+- In most cases, the __best__ is unattainable

+> Global optimum: The best possible solution

+> Local optimum: The best solution in a certain neighbourhood

+> Neighbourhood: A subsection of the entire search space.
+> The neighbourhoods of one solution is the set of solutions that can be
+> reached from x by applying a move operator
+>>>>>>> a515fb6... aim notes: move acceptance, parameters

 > Global optimum: Better than all other solutions (ie the best)

-> Local optimum: Better than all solutions in a certain neighbourhood
+- Optimisation aims to maximise or minimise the objective function value of the returned solution

 - Optimisation process:
   - Choose a quantity to be maximised or minimized, which might be subject to